Dubonnet Cup

-The Dubonnet Cup was an invitational English football exhibition cup game held between 1910 and 1912 held in Paris.
+The Dubonnet Cup was an invitational English football exhibition cup game held between 1910 and 1912 and played in Paris.

 The game was an annual event the aim of which was to generate interest in the French amateur football leagues and helped lead to the establishment of the French Football Federation.

 Trophy

 The cup is a large vase trophy which weighs in at approximately 112 lb.

 As the Swindon Advertiser reported, following Swindon Town's victory in 1910: